 I visited Pakistan in October 2019 as part of a two week trekking trip.
 The tour started in Islamabad and ventured along the Karakoram Highway to the Hunza Valley, where most of our trekking took place.
 This fabulous tour was run by Karakorum Nature and Discovery Pakistan and I would definitely recommend them.
 (I paid for my trip so I get nothing for recommending them, i just think they’re really good at what they do!)

-Following the tour I travelled independently to Lahore and across the Wagah border into India.
+Following the tour Nick and I travelled independently to Lahore and across the Wagah border into India.
 Our visits to Islamabad and Lahore coincided with the Duke and Duchess of Cambridges Royal tour of Pakistan.

 If touring Pakistan is good enough for William and Kate, it’s good enough for me!